JonLavi/rick_and_morty_mortality_calculator/README.md

 A live version of this app can be found on: https://rick-and-mortality.herokuapp.com

 ## ToDo:
+* Migrate API requests to backend, store data in a server-side mongoDB
 * Format occurrence list to highlight the status (alive/dead/unknown) of each occurrence
-* Make the Nav sections show the mortality rate based on seasons
+* Make the Nav section clicks show the mortality rate based on seasons
 * Add last known location to occurrence list

 ## Getting Started